 Our organ systems, our emotional beings, our energies, even our personalities will reflect the color, the energetic characteristics, the flavors, the sounds, the tastes, the direction and the striving for certain perfections of the season.

-Because we are so intrinsically connected to our environmental world, our bodies must change as our environments changes.
+Because we are so intrinsically connected to our environmental world, our bodies must change as our environment changes.

-Now, in the transition season of late summer (according to Traditional Chinese Medicine), also known as energetic Earth season, our diet should be one of building and toning and mild tasting simple foods are best.
+Now that we are in the transition season of late Summer (according to traditional Chinese medicine), also known as energetic Earth season, our diet should be one of building and toning and mild tasting simple foods are best.
 We need more fat and proteins than with the previous summer diet.
 We might be experiencing more of a craving for sweets at this time, so choose smart sugars as listed below as much as possible.